bentoml/BentoML/docs/source/concepts.rst

     The BentoService class can not be defined in the :code:`__main__` module, meaning the class itself should not be defined in a Jupyter notebook cell or a python interactive shell.
-You can however use the :code:`%writefile` magic command in jupyter notebook to write the BentoService class definition to a separate file, see example in `BentoML quickstart notebook <https://github.com/bentoml/BentoML/blob/master/guides/quick-start/bentoml-quick-start-guide.ipynb>`_.
+You can however use the :code:`%writefile` magic command in Jupyter notebook to write the BentoService class definition to a separate file, see example in `BentoML quickstart notebook <https://github.com/bentoml/BentoML/blob/master/guides/quick-start/bentoml-quick-start-guide.ipynb>`_.